linwangolo/ABSA_AEN_APIServer/README.md

-# An asynchronized api server for opinion_aen (aspect based sentiment analysis using AEN-BERT)
+# An asynchronized api server for opinion_aen
+Aspect based sentiment analysis using AEN-BERT.

 ## installation
 ```bash